Central Virginia

 • 00:08:06

-She asked for some additional information during our meeting with her, particularly as it related to
+Elliot Laufer followed up, actually asked for some additional information during our meeting with her, particularly as it related to

-• 00:08:18
+• 00:08:17

-the organization and ridership for CAT and Jaunt and University System in World War II with a team effort provider with that information.
+The organization and ridership for CAT and Jaunt and University System in World War II, with a team effort provider with that information.

-• 00:08:27
+• 00:08:28

 I guess some of the takeaways, there was some emphasis that was stated.